fullptr/datamatic/README.md

 With the ability to generate template code using the full power of python, it should be possible to generate any kind of code you want.
 If there are still limitations, let me know, I would love to extend datamatic further to make it more useful!

 ## Future
-* Have a nicer syntax for plugin function parameters as the pipe is a bit ugly.
-The current setup also cannot allow for passing a pipe symbol as a parameter.
+* Have a nicer syntax for plugin function parameters.
+I would like to make the arguments comma separated and allow "," to be an argument as well.
+For this I will add a more sophisticated parser, but I haven't done it yet.
+After doing this, `Comp::if_not_last(,)` would become `Comp::if_not_last(",")` which is more akin to what people should expect.
 * Extend the builtin plugin to provide more useful functionality.
 * Support for more C++ standard types.
 * Support for more languages.
 Currently this is able to work for C++ and I am also using it to generate Lua code as it is mostly language agnostic, but there are some C++ specific things.
 These things include the `#ifdef DATAMATIC_BLOCK` and the `Type` API.
 The reason I can use this for Lua is because you don't explicitly mention types so the `Type` API isn't a problem, and I don't make use of intellisense for Lua so the invalid syntax doesn't produce errors.